1941 Manitoba general election

 The 1941 Manitoba general election was held on April 22, 1941 to elect Members of the Legislative Assembly of the Province of Manitoba, Canada.

 This election was held shortly after the formation of a coalition government in December 1940.
 The coalition was created after the start of World War II, as a display of unity among the different parties in the legislature.

 Premier John Bracken's Liberal-Progressives were the dominant force in government, while the Conservative Party under Errick Willis held a secondary position.
 The smaller Co-operative Commonwealth Federation and Social Credit League were also included in the government, and had cabinet representation.

 The four coalition parties were the only legal political parties in Manitoba in 1941.
 The Communist Party had been declared illegal the previous year.
 Its only Member of the Legislative Assembly (MLA), James Litterick, had been expelled from the legislature and had gone into hiding.

 When the coalition was created, Independent MLA Lewis Stubbs was the only legislator who did not join the government side.
 He claimed that a healthy opposition was necessary in a parliamentary democracy, and rejected offers to join the government.
 Later, Social Credit MLA Salome Halldorson and Conservatives Huntly Ketchen and John Poole also crossed to the opposition.
-And more were be elected in the 1941 election.
+And more were elected in the 1941 election.

 The coalition's victory was a foregone conclusion: in most constituencies, there were no anti-coalition candidates.
 The opposition came mostly from anti-coalition dissidents in the governing parties.
 These candidates did not run a coordinated campaign, and did not seriously threaten the government.

 The Social Credit League split before the election, and most of its candidates were opposed to the coalition.
 The party's most prominent MLAs, however, remained on the government side.

 In some constituencies, the coalition parties ran candidates against one other.
 This had little effect on the overall result, though it did influence the relative strength of the coalition partners after the election.
 In most instances, the incumbent candidates were re-elected.
 The CCF agreed to limit its challenges against incumbent members, although this courtesy was not always reciprocated by other parties.

 As expected, the coalition won a landslide victory.
 The government parties, along with pro-coalition independents, won 50 of the 55 seats in the legislature.